bespinian/blog/content/posts/vault-migration/index.md

 instance.
 This effectively brings the new Vault cluster to the same data state as the old one.

-- Upload the snapshot the leader pod
+- Upload the snapshot the to leader pod

   ```bash
   kubectl cp "${BACKUPS_DIR}/${OLD_VAULT_SNAPSHOT_FILENAME}" \